rustymagnet3000/bits_bytes_playground/README.md

 ### 3. NSNotificationCenter
 When the user went into System Preferences and changed the `Timezone` the running Objective-C program outputted a message.
 The instance method was invoked on `[NSNotificationCenter defaultCenter] addObserver:logger`.
 Finally it was told to act when `name:NSSystemTimeZoneDidChangeNotification`.

+### 4. Override Super Init and Property magic
+I love the `@property` statement.
+You magically get a setter: `[machine setTemp: 999]`     and the _dot notation_ of a getter `machine.Temp`.
+If your Objective-C class has no `init` statement - the `NSObject` initialiser takes over.
+It zeros out Ints and floats and sets Strings to nil.
+You can override this function, an example is included here.
+Notice the `[self setVoltage: 180]` instead of `voltage = 180`.

+### 5. Designated Initialiser
+This code example shows `inheritance` and more specifically the `designated initialiser`.
+That is the most important initialiser that each Object uses.
+There are lots of cases where people can initialise an object incorrectly that must be addressed with code.